Our new charter for mental wellbeing

 Download the charter

 The BMA’s work to improve the wellbeing of the profession does not end with the publication of our charter.
 It provides a basis for positive change within the place of work and study, drawing from research and the involvement of medical students and doctors themselves.

-Report: 'Caring for the mental health of the medical workforce'
+Research into the mental health and wellbeing of the medical profession

 Download the full report